Easier Painting Than Thinking: Can Text-to-Image Models Set the Stage, but Not Direct the Play?: Experiments

-\textbf{Evaluation Details.} To facilitate automatic evaluation, we adopt Gemini 2.5 Flash~\cite{gemini2025v25} as the MLLM evaluator, which exhibits strong vision-language performance aligned with humans (see Appx.~\ref{appx:human_alignment_study}) at relatively low cost, making it well-suited for large-scale evaluation.
-Considering the possible unavailability of closed-source APIs in the future, we also report evaluation results with the open-source MLLM Qwen2.5-VL-72B~\cite{bai2025qwen2} and Qwen3-VL-235B-Thinking~\cite{qwen3-VL} in Appx.~\ref{appx:main_results_with_open_source_evaluator}.
+\textbf{Evaluation Details.} To facilitate automatic evaluation, we introduce Gemini 2.5 Flash~\cite{team2023gemini} as the MLLM evaluator, which exhibits strong vision-language performance aligned with humans (see Appx.~\ref{appx:human_alignment_study}) at relatively low cost.
+Considering the possible unavailability of closed-source APIs in the future, we also report evaluation results with the open-source MLLMs, including: Qwen2.5-VL-72B-Instruct~\cite{bai2025qwen2}, Qwen3-VL-8B-Thinking, Qwen3-VL-32B-Thinking, and Qwen3-VL-30B-A3B-Thinking~\cite{bai2025qwen3vltechnicalreport}.
+More comprehensive and up-to-date evaluation results with these MLLM evaluators are available on our \leaderboard.
 In evaluation, we report the mean score across all samples within each dimension as its final score for that dimension.
-More experimental details can be found in Appx.~\ref{appx:experimental_details}.
+More details can be found in Appx.~\ref{appx:experimental_details}.